partha-sakha-paul/FEniCS_Landlab/README.md

 ```

 ## 🐬 Running the Code
-The repository contains three main files in different working directories.
+📒The repository contains five main files in different working directories.
 Each file corresponds to a specific Shallow Water Equations (SWEs in 1D and 2D(CG and DG)) test case.

 ### ✅ Test 1 : SWEs in 1D -- Nonbreaking Wave Propagation Over a Horizontal Plane

 #### Case 1 : In a slightly higher frictional area(`rural case`)
 `Directory:` FEniCS_Landlab/SWE_1D_FVMtoFEM

+`Details:` This experiment consists of a wave propagation over a horizontal plane that is initially dry by assuming a constant velocity distribution over the direction of wave propagation with the moving boundary condition h(ut, t) = 0.

+    Parameters: n = 0.01(higher friction), u_const = 0.4(constant velocity in x direction) -- Figure 1

 `Run the script:`